Sunday, May 3, 2026

 CHAPTER IV Origin of the Individual We are not born knowing who we are.
 We are not born knowing who our mother is.
 We have no clue even what species we are.
 We have no language to speak.
 We are the center of our own unique world of experience.
 Everything relates to us.
 This gives us the perception of a separate and self-conscious mind.

 CHAPTER V THE CONSCIOUS MIND The relatively high speed of the Beta waves of our brain, which scan across the cortex, linked to areas deep inside, combined with our focus of attention, is what makes consciousness possible.
-Our learned experiences allow the brain to anticipate whatever will come next.
+Our learned experiences allow the brain to

-CHAPTER VI THE ILLUSION OF THOUGHT, RELATIVITY: The fact that we can think has created the illusion that we do think.
+: The fact that we can think has created the illusion that we do think.

 CHAPTER VII INVISIBLE PERCEPTION Learning is so profoundly important that it changes the biology of your brain.